arca-inc/ReinforcelandPlugin/README.md

 - **Messages**: Customize messages sent to players when they reinforce blocks or interact with them.

+- **Explosion Damage** : You can specify custom damage amounts per explosion.

+- **Max Health** : You can specify the maximum health of reinforce blocks.

 ## Commands

 ReinforceLandPlugin introduces the following command: